 The Corpse pose is found to be the cure to a broken sleep pattern.
 It is quite simple.
 You just have to lie on your back with your legs spread apart and arms on the side.
 Place your hands on your belly and breathe.

 5. Tone down your appetite

 The University of Washington is known to have conducted research on the benefits of yoga when it comes to managing your appetite.
 According to its report, the exercise helps strengthen the connection between the body and mind.
 This makes the individual more conscious of physical and emotional sensations when it comes to eating.
 Therefore, when cravings occur, the person is better equipped to control them properly.
 When it comes to eating, do you have constipation?
 If yes, Yoga will make you slippery.
-You should not skip this article.

 Meditation, in particular, is helpful.
 The tranquility offered contributes towards a better understanding of oneself.
 In turn, you learn how to make better choices, especially regarding eating habits.